BabitMF/bmf/bmf/demo/comfyui_intergration/README.md

 ## BMF ↔ ComfyUI Integration

-This demo integrates BMF with ComfyUI by swapping ComfyUI’s default Python execution engine with BMF’s C++ engine.
-It converts a ComfyUI prompt graph to a BMF graph and executes each ComfyUI node inside BMF via a Python bridge.
+### Overview

+This integration replaces ComfyUI’s Python prompt executor with BMF’s high‑performance C++ graph runtime without vendoring any ComfyUI code.
+At startup, a tiny hook is installed into ComfyUI’s `execution.PromptExecutor.execute`.
+When a workflow runs, we:
+- Convert the ComfyUI JSON workflow into a BMF `GraphConfig` in topological order.
+- Map each ComfyUI node to a BMF Python module (`ComfyNodeRunner`) that instantiates the node class and calls its `execute`/`FUNCTION`.
+- Bridge tensors zero‑copy between BMF (hmp/DLPack) and PyTorch so images/latents avoid memcpy.
+- Forward progress and preview signals to the Web UI and accumulate `history_result` to match native behavior.

+You can enable the hook purely at runtime (default via `run_bmf_comfy.py`) or apply an idempotent on‑disk injection with `patch_comfy.py`.

 ### Key features
-- Drop‑in engine swap: run existing ComfyUI workflows without changing nodes
+- Drop‑in engine swap: run existing ComfyUI workflows unchanged; GPL code stays in your local clone
-- Zero‑copy tensor bridge (hmp/DLPack) between BMF and PyTorch where possible
+- Zero‑copy tensor bridge: hmp/DLPack ↔ `torch.Tensor` for IMAGE/LATENT/MASK payloads
-- Persistent loader cache across requests for heavy models (configurable size)
+- Smart loader cache: LRU cache across requests for heavy loader nodes; re‑marks models in ComfyUI’s model manager to preserve VRAM reuse
-- Real‑time progress and preview forwarding to the ComfyUI frontend
-- In‑process execution by default to reuse model memory for faster runs
+- Native‑like UI integration: WebUI progress bars, optional live previews, `executing/executed` events, and `history_result` population
+- In‑process execution: maximize model reuse; no subprocess boundary; automatic fallback to the stock executor on errors or when `BMF_COMFY_FORCE=0`
+- Deterministic scheduling: framesync aligns multi‑input nodes; generator mode exposes terminal streams for polling

 ## Requirements
 - BMF built with CUDA and a Python version (>=3.12) compatible with ComfyUI